sambutracy/filterfund/README.md

-# AR for Equality
+# Filterfund
 *Amplifying Social Impact Through AR Filters*

-This is the source repository for the May 2025 Polkadot Hackathon submission of the AR for Equality project by Victor Sambu and team.
+This is the source repository for the May 2025 Polkadot Hackathon submission of the AR for Equality project by Tracy Sambu and Kevin Mucyo.

 ## Introduction

-AR for Equality is an innovative platform that leverages Augmented Reality (AR) filters to raise awareness and funds for social causes.
+Filterfund is an innovative platform that leverages Augmented Reality (AR) filters to raise awareness and funds for social causes.
 By combining crowdfunding with shareable AR experiences, we enable creators to build campaigns that spread meaningful messages across social media platforms while collecting donations through the Polkadot ecosystem.

 Our platform addresses the disconnect between social media engagement and charitable giving.
 While traditional fundraising relies on donation pages that break the user experience, AR for Equality embeds the cause directly into shareable AR content that can go viral across platforms like Instagram, Snapchat, and TikTok.
 Users who interact with these filters are exposed to the cause and can donate directly via the blockchain, creating a seamless cycle of awareness and action.